-Stevie Ray Vaughan

 ***At the time, I was a young, hungry guitarist who practiced daily and often thought about guitar when I wasn't playing, while walking or sitting in class or watching a movie that didn't pull me in.
 Stevie's volcanic finale and sudden death drove me to buy all of his music and go on a listening binge.
 For several months my roommates had their fill (and then some).

-The narrative arc began to ascend one night the following summer, at a small house party.
-Rob, my co-worker, told me about a videotape he had of Stevie Ray Vaughan titled "Live at El Mocambo."
+The narrative arc really took off one night the following summer, at a small house party.
+Rob, my co-worker, told me about a videotape he had of Stevie Ray Vaughan titled "Live at El Mocambo" (above).
 Naturally, I asked to borrow it.

 This five-dollar VHS tape became an object of obsession, my personal version of Beatlemania.
 Among the treasures were the canon blast opening of "Testify," a perfect title for a fiery instrumental in which the guitarist stands and delivers from the bottom of his soul.
 There was the gentle beauty of "Lenny," a subtle jazz-inflected song Stevie wrote for his wife, complete with beads of sweat and a trailing cigarette.
 Not to mention a routinely